 Through daily wear, your sneakers are bound to pick up dirt and grime that could, in the long run, help to deteriorate your sneakers and their soles.

-Knock the soles together to rid any dirt and dust and use a soft, damp cloth to wipe away any excess dirt marks.
+Knock the soles together to rid any dirt and dust and use our sneaker wipes to get rid of any marks.

 One of the most important processes, deep cleaning your sneakers every 2-3 months is a must (or whenever you deem appropriate i.e. after that muddy music festival).
 Invest in a great set of cleaning tools, like a shoe brush, waterproofer spray and neutral polish cream.
 We can’t stress how important it is to actually take the time and use the care products to maintain your sneakers for their longevity.